Jheavi/PetFinder/README.md

 First of all, after downloading, run npm install.

 The sensitive variables are not included, so first you will have to create an account in 'https://www.petfinder.com/developers/'.
 Then you will have to register an app to receive an API key and the rest of the variables.
+The variables must be in the .env file with the names that you can see in src\actions\firebase\firebaseConfig.js.

 The scripts you can run with npm (or yarn) are: